Dietetics Internship Program Overview

 Goal 1: This program will prepare competent entry-level practitioners with a concentration in clinical nutrition who meet the performance standards in areas of clinical nutrition, management and community nutrition.

-- At least 85 percent of program graduates from the previous five years will achieve a first-time pass rate on the CDR credentialing exam for dietitian nutritionists.
+- At least 85 percent of the program graduates from the previous five years who took the exam will achieve a first time pass rate on the CDR credentialing exam for dietitian nutritionists.

-- The graduates from this program will exceed the national average of scores in the specific areas on the CDR credentialing exam for dietitian nutritionists (Nutrition and Food Service).
+- The graduates from this program who took the exam will exceed the national average of scores in the specific areas on the CDR credentialing exam for dietitian nutritionists (Nutrition and Food Service).

 - At least 95 percent of all dietetic interns will successfully complete the program within 15 months (150 percent of the program length) of starting the program.